msqintian/mashup/README.md

+In this project, I called APIs from flickrs and google.
+The goal of this project is to grab my albums stored in flickrs, and list all photos in each album.
+When I show these photos to my friends, I can click 'show on map' to show them where these pictures were taken.
+It is also nice to see the map of my footprints.

+Currently, my credentials are hard coded.
+It would be nice to have an authentication function.
+Then this app can be used by any one who has an account with flickrs.

 # Mashup project

 This project is open-ended!
 Build a site that uses data from at least one external API in an interesting way.
 In other words, the JS code should be **non-trivial**.
 That being said... start simple!
 No server-side coding is required, but feel free to create a backend in whatever language if you like, if you need one.